 If you have some extra fat you would like to remove, to make your arms more sculpted, liposuction alone may be all that you need.
 If you have extra fat and a small amount of loose skin, you may be a candidate for liposuction with a limited brachioplasty.
 A small ellipse of tissue is removed in the armpit which leaves a fairly inconspicuous scar.
 If you have a lot of extra tissue/skin a full brachioplasty with liposuction may be appropriate.

 Often this is the procedure necessary for patients after massive weight loss.
 A full brachioplasty involves making a long linear scar between the elbow and the armpit, often extending onto the chest wall.
 Usually the scar is hidden on the inside of the arm so that it can only be seen when you raise your arms.
 It is sometimes possible to place on the back of the arm as well, if that is what you prefer.

-With a full brachioplasty, it is not uncommon to have some small areas of the incision that open up.
+With our Top Houston Brachioplasty, it is not uncommon to have some small areas of the incision that open up.
 These wounds are usually easily managed with dressing changes and generally heal on their own without requiring further surgery.
 However, this may also increase the thickness or width of your scar.
 There are some sensory nerves in the area of the surgery that can potentially be injured.
 We take every precaution to avoid this.
 However, if it were to happen, you may experience some numbness of the inner arm and armpit that could be permanent.